Jacob Levy: Biography

-In 1920 he was invited to run a school for abandoned children, war orphans in Turkey.
-His success there, without any prior pedagogical training, determined his future in education, even though he thought of studying engineering.
-He decided to study education in order to establish a cadre of local Hebrew-Zionist teachers in Turkey and to publish Hebrew textbooks that would meet the needs of Turkish Jewry.
-For that purpose he traveled to Paris in 1921 to get a degree at the Sorbonne and its affiliated Institute of Psychology & Pedagogy.
+In 1920, Jacob was invited to run a school for abandoned children and war orphans in Turkey.
+His success there, without any prior pedagogical training, determined his future in education, despite his initial thoughts of studying engineering.
+He decided to study education to establish a cadre of local Hebrew-Zionist teachers in Turkey and to publish Hebrew textbooks that would meet the needs of Turkish Jewry.
+For that purpose, he traveled to Paris in 1921 to get a degree at the Sorbonne and its affiliated Institute of Psychology & Pedagogy.
 Unfortunately, while he was studying, the Atatürk revolution took place in Turkey and the new regime did not allow for the establishment of new Hebrew schools.

-In 1925, the Jewish Consistory of Bulgaria appointed Jacob the superintendent of the Hebrew schools in Bulgaria.
-There Levy devoted himself to teaching and other instructional work in education, organized teachers’ training courses (led by Tzila Greenberg), published textbooks, a Hebrew-Bulgarian dictionary, and reading booklets for children.
+In 1925, the Jewish Consistory of Bulgaria appointed Jacob as the superintendent of the Hebrew schools in Bulgaria.
+There, he devoted himself to teaching and other instructional work in education, organized teachers’ training courses (led by Tzila Greenberg), published textbooks, a Hebrew-Bulgarian dictionary, and reading booklets for children.
 Together with Ms. Greenberg he published a 3-volume Jewish history textbook titled "Toldot Ameinu" (תולדות עמנו) (The History of Our People).
 Jacob became active in the "Hashomer Hatzair" youth movement and edited their Hebrew weekly publication "Gilayon", where he also contributed numerous articles and short stories.
-In those years he started publishing important papers on the teaching of reading and writing in "Hed ha-Hinuch" – the periodical of the teachers’ union in Israel.
-At the end of his term he returned to Paris to continue his studies and in 1935 received his PhD in educational psychology, a nascent discipline at the time, from the Sorbonne.
+During these years he started publishing important papers on the teaching of reading and writing in "Hed ha-Hinuch" – the periodical of the teachers’ union in Eretz Israel.
+After his term in Bulgaria, he returned to Paris to continue his studies and in 1935 received his PhD in educational psychology, a nascent discipline at the time, from the Sorbonne.
 His thesis – “Maîtres et Eleves” (Teachers & Students) was published by the Sorbonne as a book that year.
 The book was translated into Italian in 1956 and is being translated into English (2020).
 In addition to education-related essays published in professional journals such as "Hed Hachinuch" (הד החינוך), he published short stories (under the pseudonym "Aharon Aharoni") in the most important Hebrew periodicals of the period: Y.H.
 Brenner's "HaAdamah" (האדמה), Joseph Klausner's "HaShiloach" (השילוח) and Jacob Fichman's "Ma-abarot" (מעברות).

-Between 1938 and 1956 he was the editor of "Hachinuch" (החינוך) – the Pedagogy and Psychology quarterly of the Israeli Teachers Association and during that time he published many books, including "Israel Ba-Amim" ("Israel Among the Nations") – a series of history textbooks used extensively in Israeli schools, especially in the kibbutz movement.
-He was an editor of the Encyclopedia Chinuchit" (Educational Encyclopedia אנציקלופדיה חינוכית) and published a series of teacher training books – "Guides" to elementary school grades.
+Between 1938 and 1956 Jacob was the editor of "Hachinuch" (החינוך) – the Pedagogy and Psychology quarterly of the Israeli Teachers Association.
+During this time, he published many books, including "Israel Ba-Amim" ("Israel Among the Nations") – a series of history textbooks used extensively in Israeli schools, especially in the kibbutz movement.
+He was also an editor of the Encyclopedia Chinuchit" (Educational Encyclopedia אנציקלופדיה חינוכית) and published a series of teacher training books – "Guides" to elementary school grades.

 His children: From his first wife Shoshana Taborovsky-Tavor) a son: Amnon (1918–1995) and from his second wife Shoshana Itygin a son: Avinoam (B. 1945).